karimelkh/inventory_ms/README.md

 - make the forms with separated html files and use ajax to get them as popups
-- add more info fields to the user: `AbstractUser`
 - form help messages
 - add `reset` and `abord` buttons in forms
 - make short links like: `i` -> `items`